Important Global Message

-If you need to evacuate to a shelter, it is important to bring:
+If you need to evacuate, it is important to bring:

 - Drinking water